MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/index.md

 For more information, see [Package desktop applications](/windows/msix/desktop/desktop-to-uwp-root) in the MSIX documentation.

-## .NET Core 3
+## Use MSIX framework packages dynamically at run time

-.NET Core 3 is the latest major release of .NET Core.
-The highlight of this release is support for Windows desktop apps, including Windows Forms and WPF apps.
-You can run new and existing Windows desktop apps on .NET Core 3 and enjoy all the benefits that .NET Core has to offer.
-WinRT XAML controls that are hosted in [XAML Islands](xaml-islands.md) can also be used in Windows Forms and WPF apps that target .NET Core 3.
+The *dynamic dependencies* feature in the Windows App SDK and in the Windows 11 OS enables your apps to reference MSIX framework packages at run time.
+This feature is intended to be used primarily by unpackaged desktop apps (that is, apps that do not use MSIX for their deployment technology) to call APIs that are provided by MSIX framework packages.

-For more information, see [What's new in .NET Core 3.0](/dotnet/core/whats-new/dotnet-core-3-0).
+For more information, see [Use MSIX framework packages dynamically from your desktop app](framework-packages/index.md).

-## Windows Runtime APIs
+## .NET 5

-You can call many Windows Runtime APIs directly in your WPF, Windows Forms, or C++ desktop app to integrate modern experiences that light up for users.
-For example, you can call Windows Runtime APIs to add toast notifications to your desktop app.
+.NET 5 is the latest major release of .NET Core.
+This release supports Windows desktop apps, including [WinUI 3 apps created with the Windows App SDK](../../winui/winui3/create-your-first-winui3-app.md) as well as Windows Forms and WPF apps.
+You can run new and existing Windows desktop apps on .NET 5 and enjoy all the benefits that .NET Core has to offer.

-For more information, see [Use Windows Runtime APIs in desktop apps](desktop-to-uwp-enhance.md).
+For more information, see [What's new in .NET 5](/dotnet/core/dotnet-five).

 ## Host WinRT XAML controls (XAML Islands)